xiix0/scam/README.md

-You are capable of planning your future.
+Someone is speaking well of you.